AUTOMATION FOR THE CONSTRUCTION INDUSTRY

 Keep your people safe, your operation efficient and your equipment running.
-Our Technology Team can help you apply the right level of automation to achieve all three of those goals on your jobsite, whether that's operator assistance, remote control, semi-autonomous, full autonomy or any combination.
+Our Technology Team can help you apply the right level of automation to achieve all three of those goals on your construction site, whether that's operator assistance, remote control, semi-autonomous, full autonomy or any combination.

-With Cat® Command, you choose the capabilities of automation that make sense for your construction operation.
+With Cat® Command for the construction industry, you choose the capabilities of automation that make sense for your construction operation.
 Keep your operators out of harm's way but still in control with our remote-technology.
 Or run your machines autonomously and safely around other equipment, vehicles and people.

 As the authorised Cat dealer for NSW, WA and ACT in Australia, WesTrac is your go-to source for the latest in machine automation technology.

 - Increase production by working where and when other machines and operators cannot, and by reducing shift change and travel times

 - Improve operator performance by eliminating the effects of vibration and sound, reducing operator fatigue

 - Increase safety on job-sites by keeping operators off machines in hazardous work environments